Accreditation

 • Making our expectations explicit and public;

-• Setting appropriate criteria and standards for learning quality;
+• Setting appropriate criteria and standard;

 • Systematically gathering, analyzing, and interpreting evidence to determine how well performance matches those expectations and standards;